IDSA have guidelines. To summarize: drain the pus, kill the bugs. How hard is it?

-Trauma, cancer or foreign body.
+Trauma, cancer or foreign body like a bone.
 Something needs to cause a perforation of gut.
+It might be diverticula, a surgical misadventure or a perforated appendix.
 The weirdest cause I ever saw was a bread bag square tie that was (I hope) accidently eaten and perforated the colon.

 Candida is often part of duodenal perforations, rarely seen in this era of H2 blockers and PPI's.

 There is a curious literature, that may not pan out, suggesting that adenovirus may play a role: military recruits who get the adenovirus vaccine have less appendicitis and those that do are more like to be adenovirus positive on PCR (Link)